MyParcelCOM/docs/content/api/using-hooks.md

 {{% /notice %}}

 ## Hook logs
-Every time a hook is triggered, the result will be available as a [hook log](/api/resources/hooks/logs).
+Every time a hook is finished processing, a [hook log](/api/resources/hooks/logs) containing process information will be available.
 These logs will help you check:

-- what's being changed when it was activated
+- what changed when the hook successfully processed
-- what caused the hook to not change anything
+- what failed when the hook did not process anything

 Check the `HookLog` resource page to see how to [retrieve all logs for a specific hook](/api/resources/hooks/logs/#retrieve-all-logs-for-a-specific-hook).